wasmCloud/wadm/README.md

 - All manifests belonging to a lattice must be using the same version of actors and providers.
 This is an important limitation of the host RPC protocol.
 We are open to ideas about how to best handle manifests with different actor/provider versions
+- When running multiple wadm processes, you can still get a little bit of jitter with starting actors and providers (in some cases).
+This will always resolve after a few ticks and isn't a huge problem as actors are "cheap" from a compute standpoint.
+If anyone would like to submit a PR to make this better, we'd love to see it!

 ## References